powerbi-tech/iot-adk-addonkit/Tools/IoTCoreImaging/Docs/New-IoTProduct.md

 ```

 ## DESCRIPTION
-Factory method to create a new object of class [IoTProduct](Classes/IoTProduct.md)
+This method creates a object of class IoTProduct

 ## EXAMPLES